‘Critical failure’ to answer basic questions about sex crimes against women

 The Angiolini Inquiry was launched after Ms Everard’s death to investigate how Couzens was able to carry out his crimes, and look at wider issues within policing and women’s safety.

+The report also found that there is still no automatic bar to being a police officer or staff member for those who have a conviction for sexual offences.

+Lady Elish said: “The police need to draw a clear bright line that shows that those with convictions or cautions for sexual offences have no place in policing.”

-Last year the first phase of the independent investigation published its findings into Couzens’ policing career and discovered he should never have been given a job as a police officer.
+Last year the first phase of the Angiolini published its findings into Couzens’ policing career and discovered he should never have been given a job as a police officer.

 The inquiry found chances to stop the sexual predator were repeatedly ignored and missed, and Lady Elish warned without a radical overhaul of policing practices and culture, there is “nothing to stop another Couzens operating in plain sight”.